stefano-lupo/Information-Management/README.md

+# Assignment TODO:
+1. Recheck all data types
+2. Add in constraints based on data
+3. Check how to do cardinality stuff
+    - Eg inserting 2nd provider with safe account_id fk works (and it should) but others shouldnt

+## Semantic constraints
+- Dates in offer - end date must be after start date

 # Practice Airport / Hotel Database
 Q1: Which hotel is Sean Byrne staying in on the 1st of September?
 ```SQL